mkess-ivy/svncrwns-site-v2/_pages/index.md

 ---

-SVNCRWNS is a strategy and production company.
+SVNCRWNS is a strategy & production company.
 We want to empower artists and entrepreneurs with strategy, information and marketing tools.
 We work with our clients to grow + manage their brands by way of creating platforms, events and content.
-We're a modern partner to retail, media and health & wellness brands that need support developing their identity and connecting with their audience.
+We're a modern partner to fashion, media and wellness brands that need support developing their identity and connecting with their audience.
 [Check out our work](/work), and [let's partner on something](/connect) interesting.

 ###### Pronounced: seven crowns